Last Updated on February 25, 2021 by Shaun Snapp

 - No ability to use standard SQL tools to manage or interrogate the database.
 All data tools are custom front-ends and are universally terrible.

 The Sybase acquisition did very little for SAP.
-Once again Vishal Sikka continued his losing streak of being wrong in his statements in this article.
+Once again, Vishal Sikka continued his losing streak of being wrong in his statements in this article.
+This article from SAP receives a 1 out of 10 for accuracy.